Conserving water resources

 Site-specific strategies

 We consider many factors in our approach at a given process or site, including local water availability, quality, and environmental impact.
-At selected water-stressed sites, this includes assessing actual costs and potential tradeoffs, such as reduced efficiency, higher energy use, or more concentrated waste streams.
+At some water-stressed sites, this includes assessing actual costs and potential tradeoffs, such as reduced efficiency, higher energy use, or more concentrated waste streams.

-In Singapore, most of the water used by our affiliate’s manufacturing and refining complex is wastewater that is reclaimed and treated by the country’s national water agency.
+In Singapore, for example, most of the water used by our affiliate’s manufacturing and refining complex is wastewater that is reclaimed and treated by the country’s national water agency.
 The facility’s “membrane biological reactor” enables additional reuse in on-site operations by using microorganisms to break down and separate waste.

 Across our upstream portfolio, our wells are designed and constructed to promote integrity and help protect the water table.
 Layers of steel and cement form protective barriers between our subsurface pipes and underground aquifers to keep fluids contained.
 In addition, well completions using hydraulic fracturing are closely monitored to manage the pressures within the well, based on parameters set in our project designs.